MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-faq.md

 **Question:** Does the gateway have to be installed on the same machine as the data source?
 **Answer:** No. The gateway will connect to the data source using the connection information that was provided.
 Think of the gateway as a client application in this sense.
 It will just need to be able to connect to the server name that was provided.

+**Question:** Are there any permissions prerequisites to install gateways?
+**Answer:** There are no restrictions for installing and registering a gateway, but every cloud service could have restrictions on how gateways are used within their service based on licensing.

 **Question:** What is the latency for running queries to a data source from the gateway?
 What is the best architecture?
 **Answer:** We recommend that you have the gateway as close to the data source as possible to avoid network latency.
 If you can install the gateway on the actual data source, it will minimize the latency introduced.
 Consider the data centers as well.
 For example, if your service is making use of the West US data center, and you have SQL Server hosted in an Azure VM, you will want to have the Azure VM in West US as well.
 This will minimize latency and avoid egress charges on the Azure VM.